laobamac/WhateverBlue/Manual/FAQ.Radeon.en.md

 - _When and how should I use custom connectors?_
 In general automatic controller detection written in Apple kexts creates perfect connectors from your VBIOS.
 The logic of that can be found in [reference.cpp](./reference.cpp).
 However, some GPU makers physically create different connectors but leave the VBIOS unchanged.
 This results in invalid connectors that are incompatible with your GPU.
 The proper way to fix the issues is to correct the data in VBIOS, however, just providing custom connectors can be easier.
-For some GPUs (e.g. 290, 290X and probably some others) WhateverGreen incorporates automatic connector correction that can be enabled via `-raddvi` boot argument.
+For some GPUs (e.g. 290, 290X and probably some others) WhateverBlue incorporates automatic connector correction that can be enabled via `-raddvi` boot argument.
 For other GPUs you may specify them as a GPU device property called `connectors`, for example, via SSDT.
 You could pass your connectors in either 24-byte or 16-byte format, they will be automatically adapted to the running system.
 If you need to provide more or less connectors than it is detected automatically, you are to specify `connector-count` property as well.
 Please note that automatically detected connectors appear in the debug log to give you a good start.

 - _How can I change display priority?_
 With 7xxx GPUs or newer you could simply add `connector-priority` GPU controller property with sense ids (could be seen in debug log) in the order of their importance.
 This property may help with black screen issues especially with the multi-monitor configurations.